The Chinese mountain cat, also known as the Chinese desert cat, inhabits western China near the Tibetan Plateau.

 Hunting and Prey

 It appears Chinese desert cats lead solitary lives.
-The cat preys on pikas (a cousin of the rabbit), moles, voles, birds and rodents.
-It hunts at twilight and during the evening.
+They prey on pikas (a cousin of the rabbit), moles, voles, birds, and rodents.
+They hunt at twilight and during the evening.

 Reproduction and Lifespan

-There are one to four kittens in a Chinese mountain cat litter.
+A Chinese mountain cat litter contains one to four kittens.
 The females give birth to the kittens in hidden burrows.

 Conservation

-A major threat to the Chinese mountain cat is the poisoning of their prey (pika, moles and voles).
+A significant threat to the Chinese mountain cat is the poisoning of their prey (pika, moles, and voles).
 The purpose of the poisoning is to reduce population size, but the poison also kills the cats.